Elo2000/Vegas/README.md

-VEGAS- A store for personalized gifts
+VEGAS- A store for personalized watches